BorisBrock/HeidelBridge/README.md

 > [!IMPORTANT]
 > Please make sure that you set up your HeidelBridge **before** adding it to evcc.
 Evcc won't start up, if it can't find your HeidelBridge!

-Adding your HeidelBerry to evcc is very straight forward.
+Adding your HeidelBridge to evcc is very straight forward.
 Start by defining a new charger:

 ```